Royce Hunt: 2022

 Hunt played a total of 19 games for Cronulla in the 2022 NRL season as the club finished second on the table.
 Hunt played in Cronulla's qualifying final loss to North Queensland but did not feature in Cronulla's elimination semi-final loss to South Sydney.

 In October Hunt was named in the Samoa squad for the 2021 Rugby League World Cup.

 Hunt played for Samoa in their 2021 Rugby League World Cup final loss to Australia.

 2023

+Hunt represented New Zealand Māori all stars team as starting prop, losing against the Australian Indigenous team, 28–24.

-In round 3 of the 2023 NRL season, Hunt was sent to the sin bin during Cronulla's 24-20 loss against Canberra for punching Corey Horsburgh.
+In round 3 of the 2023 NRL season, Hunt was sent to the sin bin during Cronulla's 24–20 loss against Canberra for punching Corey Horsburgh.

+Following the match, Hunt spoke with the media and accused Horsburgh of hiding behind other players.
+Hunt went on to say “As Ricky Stuart would say, he's a weak-gutted dog, We'll get him next game, I have never seen a front-rower hide behind a halfback, You can't just hold me in and push me over and not expect anything.
+I was a bit upset about that".

+Hunt played a total of 20 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
+Hunt played in the clubs 13–12 upset loss against the Sydney Roosters which ended their season.

+2024

+On 18 March, it was announced that Hunt would miss at least 2-4 weeks with a calf injury.

+On 3 September, Hunt was granted a release from his final year of his contract to join a three-year deal with the Wests Tigers for the 2025 season.

+2025

+In round 1 of the 2025 NRL season, Hunt made his club debut for the Wests Tigers against Newcastle.

+Hunt played 16 matches for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.